 The credentials of an international undergraduate applicant – any student who does not hold a U.S. passport or a permanent resident visa (green card) for the United States – are evaluated in accordance with the general regulations governing admission.

 Applicants from countries whose primary language is not English are required to take any one of the following English language exams: Test of English as a Foreign Language (TOEFL) with a minimum Internet-based score of 79; computer-based score of 213 or paper-based score of 550; the International English Language test (IELTS) with a minimum score of 6.5, or the Pearson Test of English (PTE) with a minimum score of 54.
-Results of any one of these exams must be submitted before a student is considered for admission.

-Students who have successfully gained admission to CLU may defer their enrollment up to one year by submitting their enrollment deposit by May 1 and a written request to the Office of Undergraduate Admission.
+Students who have successfully gained admission to Cal Lutheran may defer their enrollment up to one year by submitting their enrollment deposit by May 1 and a written request to the Office of Undergraduate Admission.
 The request must include the reason for the deferral.
 If the reason for deferral is to attend another college or university, the request will not be granted.

 Students who choose to attend another college or university after their request for deferral is granted will forfeit admission and scholarship and will be required to be reconsidered for admission to the University.